sebadob/rauthy/README.md

 are even cached for several hours and special care has been taken into account in case of cache eviction and invalidation.

+Rauthy comes with two database options:

-Rauthy comes in 2 flavors: with embedded [Hiqlite](https://github.com/sebadob/hiqlite), which is the default setting, or you can optionally use a Postgres as your database, if you already have an instance running anyway.
+- with embedded [Hiqlite](https://github.com/sebadob/hiqlite), which is the default setting
+- or you can optionally use a Postgres as your database, if you already have an instance running anyway.

 A deployment with the embedded [Hiqlite](https://github.com/sebadob/hiqlite), filled caches / buffers and a small set of clients and users configured typically settles around 61MB of memory.
-Using Postgres, it will end up at ~36MB, but then you have of course your Postgres consuming additional resources.
-This is pretty awesome when comparing it to other existing solutions out there.
+Using Postgres, it will end up at ~43MB, but then you have of course your Postgres consuming additional resources.
 If a password from a login is hashed, the memory consumption will of course go up way higher than this, depending on your configured Argon2ID parameters.

 For achieving the speed and efficiency, some additional design tradeoffs were made.
-For instance, some things you configure statically via config file and not dynamically via UI, while most of them are configured once and then never touched again.
+For instance, some things can only be statically set via config file and not dynamically via UI, because most of them are configured once and then never touched again.

 ### Highly Available

 Even though it makes extensive use of caching, you can run it in HA mode.
-[Hiqlite](https://github.com/sebadob/hiqlite) creates its own embedded HA cache layer.
-A HA deployment is available with both [Hiqlite](https://github.com/sebadob/hiqlite) and Postgres.
+[Hiqlite](https://github.com/sebadob/hiqlite) creates its own embedded HA cache and persistence layer.
+Such a deployment is possible with both [Hiqlite](https://github.com/sebadob/hiqlite) and Postgres.

 ### Admin UI + User Account Dashboard